 - Paint: Is the paint or other protective finish in good condition?

-- Trim: Are trim boards well-fastened, without significant gaps that can let in moisture and pests?
+- Trim: Are trim boards well-fastened without significant gaps that can let in moisture and pests?

-Gutters and Drainage
+3. Gutter and Drainage Issues

-Inspectors want to see that gutters are in good shape and are properly sloped, and that the downspouts direct water away from the house's foundation.
+Inspectors want to see that gutters are in good shape and are properly sloped and that the downspouts direct water away from the house's foundation.
 Along the same lines, the ground should slope downward away from the house to promote natural drainage.
 Problems here increase the likelihood of water in the basement or crawlspace.